Summary

 No, you won't make back your losses but you should start seeing total returns in the positive column.
 We are also upgrading PTY from a Strong Sell to A Hold while maintaining PFN at a Hold.

 There is still a lot of uncertainty in the outlook.
 We can tell you that every single one of our fixed income picks is also down.
 We have been fortunate to have started buying recently.
 That helped.
-But it's still the toughest market we have navigated, and our high cash allocation was the only real SWAN (sleep well without narcotics).
+But it's still the toughest market we have navigated, and our high cash allocation was the only real SWAN (sleep well avoiding narcotics).

 Please note that this is not financial advice.
 It may seem like it, sound like it, but surprisingly, it is not.
 Investors are expected to do their own due diligence and consult with a professional who knows their objectives and constraints.